TURBODRIVER/turbodriver.github.io/index.md

 ## WickedWhims

-A game modification for The Sims 4 that extendes the game with a long list of adult themed features.
+A game modification for The Sims 4 that extends the game with a long list of adult themed features.

+## WonderfulWhims

+A game modification for The Sims 4 that extends the game with features like Menstrual Cycle, Birth Control, Attractiveness, Personality, and more.

 ## The Sims 4 Mods